moonlight-mod/moonlight-mod.github.io/docs/02-ext-dev/04-esm-webpack-modules.md

 ## CJS and ESM interop

 When using `export default` or `export something` in a ESM Webpack module like this, you will need to do `require("ext_id").default` or `require("ext_id").something` to access it.
 You can also use `module.exports`, but there may be issues that arise from it.

+Importing the default export of a mapped Webpack module may have issues.